<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4052188&amp;fmt=gif">

 DownloadDocument

 The DownloadDocument method allows for the pickup/downloading of all the completed documents for a Transaction along with its accompanying Audit Trail PDF.
-This method allows the completed documents to move from the SIGNiX system back to the integrated / OEM / Client application.
 This call IS REQUIRED for all Transactions.

 If a document set is complete, the client receives the downloaded documents, and the Confirm Download has been received and responded to, then this method has the side effect of changing the status of the document set on the SIGNiX Dashboard.